Log in

 Another factor that should go into your decision is which app your organization or team already uses.
 Will you make all text messages in the group chat green by choosing the other option?
 Consider how your choice will impact your teammates' workflow and—for everyone's sake—keep the group's app preference in mind when making your decision.

-Whichever app you choose, you'll be able to integrate them with thousands of other apps using Zapier.
-Learn more about these apps and how to streamline your note-taking process with whatever app you choose.
+Whichever app you choose, you'll also be able to integrate them with thousands of other apps using Zapier.
+Learn more about how to automate OneNote and how to automate Evernote.

 Get productivity tips delivered straight to your inbox